USAJOBS/ATP-Support/job-announcement-playbook/details/how-to-apply.md

 The following fields are required:

 * Agency contact name
-* Phone number - check your voicemail often and respond to applicants as soon as possible.
+* Phone number—check your voicemail often and respond to applicants as soon as possible.
 * Street address
-* Email address - Please check use an active email address and check it often, because job seekers may contact you there.
+* Email address—Please use an active email address and check it often, because job seekers may contact you there.

 ### Next steps